 - State election commission:

-- The state legislature may make provision with respect to all matters relating to elections to the panchayats.
+- The state legislature may make provisions with respect to all matters relating to elections to the panchayats.

 - the implementation of schemes for economic development and social justice as may be entrusted to them, including those in relation to the 29 matters listed in the Eleventh Schedule.

-- Authorise a panchayat to levy, collect and appropriate taxes, duties, tolls and fees.
+- Authorize a panchayat to levy, collect and appropriate taxes, duties, tolls and fees.

 - Provide for making grants-in-aid to the panchayats from the consolidated fund of the state.

 - Provide for the constitution of funds for crediting all money of the panchayats.

 - Finance Commission: The state finance commission reviews the financial position of the panchayats and provides recommendations for the necessary steps to be taken to supplement resources to the panchayat.

 - Audit of Accounts: State legislature may make provisions for the maintenance and audit of panchayat accounts.